Dretse/hyperion/README_ARMORY.md

 ### Production of the list of utterances to keep
 you can generate a pickeled list of the indicies to keep for later under the name of poison_name.pkl using the command :
 ```
 python clustering.py 1000 -1 "exp/xvectors/fbank80_stmn_lresnet34_e256_do0_b48_amp.dinossl.v1/${poison_name}" ${poison_name}
 ```
+1000 is the number of clusters used

+-1 is for removing every detected poisoned example.
+In a situation where the defender knows only N classes were used to attack, you can change this parameter by N (int) to only remove the N classes with the more examples detected as poisoned, and drastrically lower the amount of false positives examples.

+The third parameter is the directory where the representations extracted are stored.

+The last parameter will be used to save the indices of the files to keep/remove.
+This script generate two files at the root of hyperion :
+${poison_name}.pkl and ${poison_name}_LDA.pkl,
+the second is gives slightly better results using an LDA based on the results of the first one.

 ## Using a trained system
-If you already have the noises prepared and a trained model (model_ep0070.pth), you can use it directly on a new dataset by :
+If you already have the noises prepared and a trained model (exp/xvector_nnets/fbank80_stmn_lresnet34_e256_do0_b48_amp.dinossl.v1/model_ep0070.pth) you can use it directly on a new dataset by :

 ### Changing the env variables